clandrew/dwmaps/README.md

 What this repo DOES contain:
 * Textual map data describing room names
 * Things from which you could infer fast travels
-* My impressions of various zones, avoiding spoilers as much as possible
+* My opinions of the difficulty of zones and some of their features

 What this repo does NOT contain:
 * Item or room descriptions